DaAlbrecht/thesis-TEKO/content/Implementation.typ

     T: Serialize,
 ```]

-The `User` struct implements the `Serialize` trait, so this is also correct and the Return value
+The `User` struct implements the `Serialize` trait, allowing Serde to represent the struct as JSON, so this is correct and the Return value
 indeed implements the `IntoResponse` trait.
+#linebreak()
+This allows us to model the OpenAPI specification as rust struct's using them either as return type or as extractor and letting Serde take care of the serialization and deserialization.

 #pagebreak()